odsuarezv/odsuarezv.github.io/_posts/2014-3-3-Hello-World.md

 title: Personal profile
 ---

-Hi guys my name is Oscar Suarez, I'm a systems engineer student from national university of Colombia
+Hi guys my name is Oscar Suarez, I'm a systems engineer student from national university of Colombia.
+I have knowledge in some programming languages like python, java, php and frameworks for web development like groovy and grails and django

 ![_config.yml]({{ site.baseurl }}/images/config.png)